Explicit minimal embedded resolutions of divisors on models of the projective line: Notation and conventions

 \section{Notation and conventions}

 Throughout, $K$ is a Henselian field with respect to a discrete valuation $\nu_K$.
-We further assume that the residue field $k$ of $K$ is \emph{algebraically closed}.
-We denote \emph{fixed} separable and algebraic closures of $K$ by $K^{\sep} \subseteq \ol{K}$.
-All algebraic extensions of $K$ are assumed to live inside $\ol{K}$.
-This means that for any algebraic extension $L/K$, there is a preferred embedding $\iota_L \in \Hom_K(L, \ol{K})$, namely the inclusion.
+In much of the paper (\S\ref{Salgclosed}, \S\ref{Smaclanemodels}, \S\ref{Shorizontal}, and all of \S\ref{Sproof} until the very end) we will further assume that the residue field $k$ of $K$ is \emph{algebraically closed}, but this will be noted specifically and is not a running assumption for the paper.
+We denote an algebraic closure of $K$ by $\ol{K}$.
 We fix a uniformizer $\pi_K$ of $\nu_K$ and normalize $\nu_K$ so that $\nu_K(\pi_K) = 1$.
-Note that the valuation $\nu_K$ uniquely extends to a valuation on $\ol{K}$.
+Note that the valuation $\nu_K$ uniquely extends to a valuation on $\ol{K}$, which we also call $\nu_K$.